andrewsteckley/vms-inspector/README.md

 # vms-inspector
-This is an experimental web app for inspecting the Voynich Manuscript.
+An experimental web app for inspecting the Voynich Manuscript.